mhho3082/dotfiles/README.md

 ## App list

-The apps that I usually use
+The usually-used apps
-(some of which I install only when needed), which may take additional setup to install
+(some of which are installed only when needed), which may take additional setup to install
 (please kindly refer to their respective documentation):